elephantmipt/bert-distillation/README.md

 python scripts/split_dataset.py --small
 catalyst-dl run -C configs.yml --verbose
 ```
-Let's go get some drinks.
+It will take a lot of time.
+"Let's go get some drinks"

 ## Contribution